yoavweiss/delete-cookie/draft-deletecookie-weiss-http.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Anne van Kesteren and Pat Meenan on their feedback on early versions of this proposal.
+Thanks to Anne van Kesteren and Pat Meenan for their feedback on early versions of this proposal.